 A few hours later Tammy came back and had me place my hand on a glass hologram board.
 My new identification popped up.

 My name was now officially ‘Sarth’ and I was given the title: Class 1 Bounty Hunter and added to the crew of the Jago.
 Everything else was true, no fake ID for me.
-She even gave me 10,000 yomens to spend saying that was my share from the bounty, minus medical expenses.
-Then she left again, saying she had to complete my residence profile for Crux.
+She even gave me 10,000 Yomens to spend, which was my share from the bounty, minus medical expenses.
+Then she left again, telling me she had to complete my residence profile for Crux.

 “What does Class 1 mean?”

 “Oh that?”
-Rei was stuffing her face again with food.
+Rei was stuffing her face with food again.
 I’m surprised she was still smaller than me.
 “I’ll explain that to you tomorrow when I take you to the Bounty Board.”

 Bounty Board?
-Learning new stuff every day was fun so I couldn’t wait until tomorrow.
-It was already dark outside so I decided to get a good night’s rest to wake up early the next day.
+Learning new stuff every day was exciting so I couldn’t wait until tomorrow.
+It was already dark outside so I decided to get a good night’s rest so I could wake up early the next day.

-“Guess I’ll go to bed then.
-Good night.”
-I said trying to get comfortable on the old couch.
+“Guess I’ll go to bed then,” I said trying to get comfortable on the old couch.

-I didn’t hear any of the others return last night, but apparently they did and Kiko and Cashel left again early in the morning.
+I didn’t hear any of the others return that night, but apparently they did and Kiko and Cashel left again early the following morning.

-Rei and I got ready to leave.
-“Tammy we’re going to the Bounty Board, will you let Aki know if she comes by?” she asked Tammy.
+Rei and I eventually got ready to leave as well.
+“Tammy, we’re going to the Bounty Board, will you let Aki know when she gets back?” she asked Tammy.